-On May 27th, resident Etch loud mouth @Newnab was invited to give a talk at the Tec Hub in Eastleigh.
-Here’s some of what he got up to…
+On 27 May, resident Etch loud-mouth Adam was invited to give a talk at the Tec Hub in Eastleigh.
+Here's some of what he got up to.

 Battling traffic and still in the throes of a recent illness, I made my way to the Tec Hub to give a presentation — I’d been to the venue before but this was my first time speaking there, and thankfully it didn’t disappoint.